Mrs. Fields Chocolate Chip Cookie Recipe

 Mrs. Fields Chocolate Chip Cookies follow the same method as regular cookies.
 Plus one or two extra steps.
 But don’t worry, this recipe is surprisingly easy when you follow these steps.
 For full details check out the recipe card down below.

-Step 1: Make the Dough
+Step 1: Make Oat Flour

 Throw some oats into a blender and give them a good whirl.
 Voila!
 Oat flour.
 Set aside for a few minutes while you make the cookie dough.

 Whip some butter, brown sugar, and granulated sugar together until light and fluffy.
 Stir in an egg and some vanilla.
 Now we can add in the dry ingredients plus that oat flour we ground up!
 Stir and then add in lots of chocolate chips.
+And voila!
+Cookie dough.

-Measure out 1/4 cup balls of dough and flatten into 2-3 inch discs.
+Measure out 1/4 cup balls of dough and flatten them into 2-3 inch discs.
 Freeze for 30 minutes then…

-Step 3: Bake and Cool
+Step 5: Bake and Cool

 Mine (pictured) were in an extra minute and you can see the edges are golden.
 Too much!!
 Watch your cookies like a hawk so they don’t over-bake.